Pritom-Mazhi/Restaurant-Management-APIs/README.md

     - unit tests for actively used controller methods, and forms are written inside the ```RestaurantControllerSpec.scala``` file.

 # Setup the database
-- PostgreSQL is used and configured in this assignment.
+- PostgreSQL is used and configured in this project.
 - Create/Configure a username, password for your PostgreSQL root/main user.
 - Create/Configure a database and owner.
 You can run the commands in the terminal as logged in PostgreSQL user written in this file - ```restaurant-apis/sql/setup.sql```.
 - Create/Configure tables.
 You can run the commands in the terminal as logged in PostgreSQL user written in this file - ```restaurant-apis/sql/createTables.sql```.